 CMC EDUCATIONAL PROGRAM

-The Charlotte Mason College (CMC) Curriculum is a Christian Classical Liberal Arts Education.
+The Charlotte Mason (CMC) program has converted the Australian Curriculum content and achievement standards into a feast of living books, cultural artworks and ideas to provide the mental food-for-thought that will nourish your child’s mind and heart.
+The CMC Program is a Christian Classical Liberal Arts Education.
 As such, it is a broad general and cultural education that does not stream students in a narrowly focused way.
 We are looking to develop the whole person, and help the student prepare for life and for many varied opportunities in the future.

 OUR CHRISTIAN FOUNDATION